danielbodnar/awesome-stars/BY-LANG.md

 - [nhost/hasura-backend-plus](https://github.com/nhost/hasura-backend-plus) - 🔑Auth and 📦Storage for Hasura.
 The quickest way to get Auth and Storage working for your next app based on Hasura.
 - [codelitdev/courselit](https://github.com/codelitdev/courselit) - Create/Sell courses and digital downloads and publish blogs on your own branded website.
 An open source alternative to Teachable, Thinkific, Podia and the likes.
 - [ever-co/ever-demand](https://github.com/ever-co/ever-demand) - Ever® Demand™ - Open Commerce Platform
 - [chakra-ui/zag](https://github.com/chakra-ui/zag) - Finite state machines for building accessible design systems and UI components.
+Works with modern frameworks, and even just Vanilla JS
 - [vendure-ecommerce/vendure](https://github.com/vendure-ecommerce/vendure) - The commerce platform with customization in its DNA.
 - [browserless/browserless](https://github.com/browserless/browserless) - Deploy headless browsers in Docker.
 Run on our cloud or bring your own.
 Free for non-commercial uses.
 - [apify/crawlee](https://github.com/apify/crawlee) - Crawlee—A web scraping and browser automation library for Node.js to build reliable crawlers.
 In JavaScript and TypeScript.
 Extract data for AI, LLMs, RAG, or GPTs.
 Download HTML, PDF, JPG, PNG, and o